penrose/penrose/tutorial/tutorial.md

 ```typescript
 type Set
 ```
-And that is all we need for this exercise in `.dsl`! :tada:
+And that is all we need for this exercise in `.dsl`! :tada: Now Penrose knows that there are objects of type Set.

 If you look closely at the repository, we have a `penrose/examples/set-theory-domain/setTheory.dsl` file that contains more extensive operations common in set theory such as `Intersection, Union, Subset`, and more.